 A look to the (obsolete) TriAtlas first release (June 2007)

 The charts were large PDF files (=save them to disk before opening).
-Food output were obtained printing them with no shrinkage at 600 DPI (I generated my own charts sending them directly to the printer for a best quality, and PDF charts were not so perfect).
+Food output was obtained printing them with no shrinkage at 600 DPI (I generated my own charts sending them directly to the printer for the best quality, and PDF charts were not so perfect).

 Share this post!